-The infamous Storm worm, which surfaced in 2007, infecting computers and then bogging down email inboxes and mail servers with a barrage of spam messages, has reemerged this week, but the
+The infamous Storm worm, which surfaced in 2007, infecting computers and then bogging down email inboxes and mail servers with a barrage of spam messages, has reemerged this week, but the researchers who stopped Storm the first time say the latest variant won't likely pose a major threat.

 Felix Leder, Malware Analyst, The Honeynet Project